Aliases for NFKB2 Gene

 - Nuclear Factor Of Kappa Light Polypeptide Gene Enhancer In B-Cells 2 4

 - Nuclear Factor Of Kappa Light Chain Gene Enhancer In B Cells 2 3

 - Nuclear Factor NF-Kappa-B P100 Subunit 3

 This gene encodes a subunit of the transcription factor complex nuclear factor-kappa-B (NFkB).
 The NFkB complex is expressed in numerous cell types and functions as a central activator of genes involved in inflammation and immune function.
 The protein encoded by this gene can function as both a transcriptional activator or repressor depending on its dimerization partner.
 The p100 full-length protein is co-translationally processed into a p52 active form.
 Chromosomal rearrangements and translocations of this locus have been observed in B cell lymphomas, some of which may result in the formation of fusion proteins.
 There is a pseudogene for this gene on chromosome 18.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2013]

 GeneCards Summary for NFKB2 Gene

-NFKB2 (Nuclear Factor Of Kappa Light Polypeptide Gene Enhancer In B-Cells 2 (P49/P100)) is a Protein Coding gene.
-Diseases associated with NFKB2 include icos-related common variable immune deficiency and deficiency in anterior pituitary function-variable immunodeficiency syndrome.
-Among its related pathways are MAPK signaling pathway and Immune System.
+NFKB2 (Nuclear Factor Kappa B Subunit 2) is a Protein Coding gene.
+Diseases associated with NFKB2 include Immunodeficiency, Common Variable, 10 and Nfkb2-Related Common Variable Immune Deficiency.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and GDNF-Family Ligands and Receptor Interactions.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription coactivator activity.
 An important paralog of this gene is NFKB1.